COVID-19 RESOURCES FROM THE ATTORNEY GENERAL’S OFFICE

 If you are having difficulty contacting your service provider or need additional assistance, please contact the AG’s Office by phone.

 Effective immediately, Massachusetts has placed a moratorium on evictions and foreclosures.
 This means landlords can’t evict or threaten to evict their tenants.
 Mortgage companies can’t foreclose on homeowners.
-This moratorium will last for 120 days or until 45 days after the state of emergency is lifted.

 While rent and mortgage payments are still required to be made under this new law, late penalties cannot be assessed if delay in payment was due to the pandemic.